ilanjb/clime/docs/tutorials/help/help.md

 Cool!

-Actually, of all of the features of Clime, this one seems the most clunky.
+Actually, of all of the features of CliMe, this one seems the most clunky.
 Better ideas?